About Ngā Tupu Rau

 What's the group about?

-Membership in the group provides you with ongoing learning opportunities around a theme/topic essential to understanding FASD or to managing the symptoms of FASD.
+Each session will have a topic essential to understanding FASD or to managing the symptoms of FASD.
 It is not about working harder, but differently, from a place of understanding that FASD is a brain-based disorder.

 Our Facilitators